 Keep in mind that we cannot vouch for the quality of these products — we would’ve liked to order each one and try them out ourselves but alas, we don’t have that kind of marketing budget! — so we’re going to judge them based solely on design and what shows up on the websites.

-Below you’ll find a list from worst to best when it comes to uni merchandise… Who do you think will be number one?
+Below you’ll find a list of worst to best when it comes to uni merchandise… Who do you think will be number one?

 Note: This was written on high doses of caffeine and therefore, should not be taken seriously.